Scikit-learn

 Scikit-learn is where you learn not just how to apply machine learning, but why each decision matters.

-It’s the library I recommend to anyone serious about solving real problems—not just doing ML for its own sake.
+It’s the library I recommend to anyone serious about solving real problems and not just doing ML for its own sake.

 Get started with a simple plan: